 It’s funny how life has a way of taking unexpected twists and turns.
 We often think we have everything all planned out, and then a curve ball comes (sometimes good, sometimes bad), and we’re left standing there scratching our heads.

 I had a little bit of that happen these past few months.
 You see, six months ago I was a full time mom and journalist running my site with millions of readers every year.
-It was a dream job, working when I wanted to or taking months off at a time at my own desire.
+It was a dream job like those you get when you seek the help from a firm in charge of recruitment in Utah, working when I wanted to or taking months off at a time at my own desire.
 I was able to speak at retreats, travel, appear on tv, and communicate to the world through my writing, all while being available for my kids.
 I was happy living in my comfort zone.
 But a wind of change began to press into me, and I knew God was pushing me out of my bubble.
 Before I knew it, I was thrust out of my cocoon, forging a whole new path for the future of our family.
 I had two paths laid out before me…I couldn’t go down both roads, I would have to choose just one.

 Public office was an option